For more movement on energy and climate in Europe

 News

-idea and ambitions
+Idea and ambitions

 Germany and the Netherlands want to be carbon neutral by 2045 and 2050, respectively, and need more low-carbon hydrogen than can be produced domestically.